system-er/Godot3DInterpreter/README.md

 example interpreterprogram codebreaker.g3i - i wrote a game in the interpreter (some call it mastermind):
 the game has a secret code of four colors.
 You can guess it. colors are shown below.
 Red = key1, Green = key 2 and so on.
-after you guess 4 colors on the right the game shows the results - white box for correct position, orange box for wrong position...
+after you guess 4 colors on the right the game shows the results - white box for correct position, orange box for wrong position.
+if you guess all four colors at right position, you win. you have 12 tries.
 ![Pic4](Godot3DInterpreter/pics/codebreaker.jpg)